lingui/js-lingui/website/docs/releases/migration-4.md

 For most projects, it should work without extra configuration as long as it is a valid ES code.

-`extractorBabelOptions` is not useful anymore, please delete it from your config.
+`extractBabelOptions` is not useful anymore, please delete it from your config.

 ```diff title="lingui.config.js"
 module.exports = {